CarinaAJ/ms1-aurora-borealis/README.md

 ### Unfixed Bugs

+I noticed that on larger screens (1800px and up) when zooming out (90%) that my second hero banner does not stretch through the entirety on the screen anymore.
+This is due to the fact that the width of the image is only 1950px.
+For the main and contact section I used images with over 2000px in width.
+It took me a long time to find a suitable banner and adjust it for my purposes so I decided to not swap the banner at the last minute for this very specific scenario.
+Although I'd like to address this in the future.

 I would have liked to implement a 'back to top' button as the site contains a lot of text.
 During my research it seemed that I could have worked around it with the 'a' tag the best solution seems to be javascript which is outside this first module.
 So I decided to leave it out completely.

 ### Libraries & Programs used: